Bigg Boss (Tamil TV series) season 9: Secret task

-In week 5, Sandra and Prajean were given a secret task.
-In that task if they successfully completed it they would be given a nomination free pass for one of them and a special power to directly nominate a housemate for eviction.
-Hence Prajean took the nomination free pass and was saved and both of them directly nominated Subiksha for the week 6 nomination.
+In Week 5, Sandra was assigned a secret task that required Sandra to select a partner.
+Upon successful completion of the task, the pair were awarded two advantages: a nomination-free pass for one of them and a special power allowing them to directly nominate a housemate for eviction.
+Prajean used the nomination-free pass to secure his safety, and together they exercised the special power to directly nominate Subiksha for the Week 6 eviction.